nico-von/anticodex.xyz/readme.md

 It is not the system itself, but a representation of its application.

+## Tracking Content Development
+Every change to a content file will have a commit of its own.
+This way, it will be easier to track the history and development of the file.
+It also frees me from the extra labour of adding content development notes into shards(except when necessary), as I can simply trace the development in the repository instead.
 ## Introducing Changes
 Since I welcome contributions from any source, you, the observer, may introduce changes that will benefit the system, and therefore, my mind.